By Gwen Frangs / Cambridge, UK / December 2020

 What is also of great concern is that if God is speaking to the divine council in Genesis 1:26, this means that there are other beings just like God and that God is not unique and the only one of His kind, because he says: ‘Let us create man in our image and according to our likeness.’
 Dr. Heiser tries to get around this by arguing that God had created the members of the divine counsel in His image when He created them (see page 52 of the Kindle edition of the Unseen Realm).
 However, this is a poor argument, because an author writing in a world dogged by polytheism, as was the case of the author of Genesis 1, would have been very careful not to have created the idea that God might be equal to other divine beings.
 Therefore, the words mean exactly what they say.
 Because God is speaking to the Holy Spirit, they are entirely accurate and show us that the Father and the Spirit share an image and likeness because the Holy Spirit is the image of the Father and the Name of God is in the Holy Spirit.

 The Bible teaches that the Angel carried the Name of God within Him (Exodus 23:20-22).
 God’s name encompassed His entire identity.
-It must have been because of this that the Angel and the Father have the same image and likeness and not because the Angel looked like the Father externally because the Father is an invisible Spirit (Colossians 1:15 ; 1 Timothy 1:17 ; Hebrews 11:27).
+It must have been because of this that the Angel and the Father have the same image and likeness and not because the Angel looked like the Father externally, because the Father is Spirit and He is invisible (Colossians 1:15 ; 1 Timothy 1:17).
 If the Holy Spirit is the image of the Father and human beings were created in the image and likeness of God, it follows then that the spirit of a human being is created in the image of the Holy Spirit.
 This would explain why Colton Burpo, the three year old boy who visited Heaven in 2003, saw all of the human beings in Heaven, including himself with wings.
 The only exception to this was Jesus Who, Colton said, went up and down like an elevator.
 The obvious reason for this difference would be that Jesus is the only One so far Who is in a resurrected human body.

 Teaching that the Father is speaking to the divine council in Genesis 1:26 implies that God the Father is an angel because the members of the divine council are all angels.
 We can know for certain that the members of the divine council are all angels because Paul tells us in Galatians 3:19 that the law was ordained through angels.
 It does not make sense that God the Father would be an angel, because why would He have created the Holy Spirit, the Angel of Yahweh, as the Firstborn of creation ( Revelations 3:14, Colossians 1:15 and Hebrews 1:6 ) if He Himself were an angel?
 Logic dictates that He created the Angel of Yahweh as the Firstborn, the beginning of creation, in order to be able to relate to His creation.
 If He Himself were an angel He would not have had to create the Angel of Yahweh to be an intermediary between Himself and His creation.
 I believe that the fact that Dr. Heiser teaches that God is not unique in image and likeness represents a dangerous level of heresy.
 Please see my article Michael Heiser’s Divine Council Heresy for more on this point.